 The Congressional Black Caucus criticized the boycott, saying President Obama's decision "set the cause back."

-The Obama administration made the decision not to attend the Durban Review Conference in Geneva, Switzerland," with regret," said the State Department in a statement.
+The Obama administration made the decision not to attend the Durban Review Conference in Geneva "with regret," a State Department statement said.

-Disagreements over the Middle East and slavery in 2001 threatened to derail the conference goal of creating a global blueprint for fighting discrimination.
-At the time, Israel said it was disappointed so much of the conference focused on its relations with Palestinians.
+Disagreements over the Middle East and slavery that year had threatened to derail the conference goal of creating a global blueprint for fighting discrimination.
+At the time, Israel had said it was disappointed so much of the conference had focused on its relations with Palestinians.

 The Obama administration also said recent additions to the document regarding "incitement" contradict the United States' stance on free speech.